yucongj/piano-precision/README.md

 ## How to use *Piano Precision*

 ### Loading a score
 Go to the File menu and select Choose Score (or select the musical note icon at the upper left corner).
-The score file format must be [MEI] (https://music-encoding.org).
+The score file format must be [MEI](https://music-encoding.org).

 ### Loading a recording
 Go to the File menu and select Open Recording (or select the second icon from the upper left corner).

 ### Aligning score with audio
 Click on the "Align Score with Audio" button underneath the rendered score.
 This will trigger the selected aligner plugin to conduct audio-to-score alignment.
 The estimated onsets will be displayed in the same pane as the spectrogram.
-Choose "Accept Alignment" if you think the result is an acceptable starting point for further manual refinements (see [Correcting alignments] (#correcting-alignments)); otherwise, choose "Reject Alignment" and consider conducting alignments section by section via [partial alignments] (#partial-alignments).
+Choose "Accept Alignment" if you think the result is an acceptable starting point for further manual refinements (see [Correcting alignments](#correcting-alignments)); otherwise, choose "Reject Alignment" and consider conducting alignments section by section via [partial alignments](#partial-alignments).

 ### Correcting alignments